 How to reduce DUI-related jail fees: A DUI defense lawyer may help you get a shorter sentence or avoid paying jail-related charges by doing community service.

 Cost of a DUI in DMV Fees

-DUI Cost: Interlock Device and Alcohol Education
+Interlock Devices and Alcohol Education

-Another is to install an interlock device in your car.
-The device requires you to test your breath for alcohol before the car will start.
-These aren’t free.
-You may be charged $70-$150 for installation plus about $60-80 per month for monitoring and calibration, according to MADD.
+Another is to install an ignition interlock device (IID) in your car.
+The device requires you to test your breath for alcohol before the vehicle will start.
+These aren’t free, so you may be charged $70-$150 for installation plus about $60-$80 per month for ongoing monitoring and calibration.

 How to reduce DUI prevention costs: Search for a low-cost, online alcohol education class.
 Online classes may be cheaper than one conducted in the classroom.
 Also, if you don’t have the money to pay for an interlock device, there may be a fund that can help in your state – such as these funds in Colorado and Oregon.

 So, how much does a DUI cost?
 The answer is different for everyone, and not all costs are financial.
 A first-time DUI driver could be charged with a misdemeanor or a felony, and unlike a speeding ticket, it will stay on your driving record forever.